GameWisp/GameWisp-Singularity-Examples/README.md

 *NOTE: The API currently leverages AES encryption for the passing of channel credentials.
 This functionality may be replaced with a more conventional OAuth-style authorization process before this API enters public release.*

 In order to access data for any GameWisp channel, your application must be authorized by that channel.
-Authorization is accomplished by Channel Authorization also currently uses channel identifiers and keys.
+Channel Authorization also currently uses channel identifiers and keys.
 If you're an application developer, these credentials will be supplied to you by your users.
 Store and use these credentials with the same care that you would store and use passwords or other sensitive information from your users.

-#### Encrypting Data

-Channel credentials are used to validate any event your application may emit to the Singularity API.
-To ensure secure transmission of channel credentials, they are currently required to be submitted using AES-256 bit encryption.
-In practice, performing encryption and passing the required information is fairly straightforward.
-Using CryptoJS, for example, on a server application using NodeJS, would perform channel authorization as follows:

-    var socketClient = require('socket.io-client')('https://singularity.gamewisp.com');
-    var crypto = require('crypto-js');

-    socketClient.on('connect', function(){

-    	socketClient.on('authenticated', function(data) {

-    		var channels = [
-	                        {
-	                            identifier: '<channel identifier supplied by a GameWisp channel to your application>',
-	                            key: '<channel key supplied by a GameWisp channel to your application>' }
-	                    ];

-		    //encrypt using AES style encryption for secure transmission. var encrypted = crypto.AES.encrypt(JSON.stringify(channels), crypto.enc.Hex.parse("your developer secret"), { iv: crypto.enc.Hex.parse("your developer key") });

-		    //base64 encode the data
-		    var data_base64 = encrypted.ciphertext.toString(crypto.enc.Base64);

-		    socketClient.emit('channels-listen', {
-		        key: "your developer key",
-		        data: data_base64,
-		    });
-		});
-	});

 #### Successful Authorization
 Upon verifying the channels' authorization credentials, Singularity will emit the ```app-channels-listened``` event to your application, which you can listen for as follows: